To our valued patients,

 - We will ask that all patients wear a mask when entering and leaving the building.
 Our staff has been instructed to wear a mask at all times when inside the building.

-- Our waiting room will be closed for the immediate future.
-We ask that all patients remain in their cars and text our office when you arrive.
+- Our waiting room will now be open utilizing CDC and NYS guidelines on social distancing.
+We ask that all patients text your arrival by responding to your appointment reminder on your phone, enter the building, use the hand sanitizer and wait to be called.
 You can do this by simply letting us know you are here through your confirmation text/email.
-Our staff will text you when it is your time to enter the building.
+Our staff will come to the waiting room to perform a health assessment and walk you in for your appointment.
 This will allow us to reduce any patient interaction and greatly reduce risk to all patients and staff.

 - Please come to your appointment alone.
 If you are accompanied by someone we ask that they remain in their vehicle for the duration of your appointment.